splunk/public-o11y-docs/get-started/onboarding-guide/onboarding-guide.rst

    :hidden:
    :maxdepth: 3

-   onboarding-readiness
-   initial-rollout
-   scaled-rollout
+   Phase 1: Onboarding readiness <onboarding-readiness>
+   Phase 2: Initial rollout <initial-rollout>
+   Phase 3: Scaled rollout <scaled-rollout>

 The onboarding journey for Splunk Observability Cloud has 3 phases: onboarding readiness, initial rollout, and scaled rollout.
 In the onboarding readiness phase you set up users, teams, and access controls using roles and token management.
 In the initial rollout phase you get your data into Splunk Observability Cloud and set up the Splunk Observability Cloud solutions that apply to your organization.
 Solutions include: Infrastructure Monitoring, Application Performance Monitoring (APM), Real User Monitoring (RUM), and Synthetics.
 In the final, scaled rollout phase you establish repeatable observability practices using automation, data management, detectors, and dashboards.

 Use the following table to get a high-level overview of the core setup steps involved in each stage.
 You can also reference common, optional configurations to be made to your setup as part of your onboarding journey.
 Finally, use the links to education resources for each phase to ensure you have the foundational knowledge and skills to successfully setup Splunk Observability Cloud.